-Is the Harley Sportster a good beginners bike?
+Harley Sportster 883 as a beginners bike?

-Understandably anyone who is just getting into riding and has decided on the Harley brand will gravitate to the smallest bike of choice. ( I don't count the 'street' 500 or 750 series worthy of the Harley badge.)
+Understandably anyone who is just getting into riding and has decided on the Harley brand will gravitate to the smallest bike of choice. ( I don't count the indian-made 'street' 500 or 750 series worthy of the Harley badge.)

 Let me say, the Sportster in any flavour - be it Harley Sportster 883 or 1200, is not a small bike.
 They are a pretty porky piece of metal to be moving about.
 If you've ever tried pushing one around a parking lot, you'll know the average weight of the typical 260kg 883 is pretty porky.